ted-tanner/entries-backend/Readme.md

 * Budget comments, entry comments
   - Reactions to said comments
 * As an optimization, Daos shouldn't use `Rc<RefCell<DbConnection>>`.
 They should just pass `mut` pointers (which is safe because the Dao will only ever access one at a time).
-* Validation for `budgetapp_utils::password_hasher::HashParams` (e.g. make sure `hash_mem_size_kib` is at least 128 and is a power of 2)
+* Validation for `entries_utils::password_hasher::HashParams` (e.g. make sure `hash_mem_size_kib` is at least 128 and is a power of 2)
 * Use lifetimes to reduce they copying of strings (e.g. TokenPair, TokenClaims, perhaps some of the OutputX structs, etc)
 * Budget user get request logic should be handled in a query to eliminate multiple queries
-* Create mock in Dao to test DB stuff in budgetapp-utils
+* Create mock in Dao to test DB stuff in entries-utils
 * Replace lazy_static with OnceCell
 * Save all refresh tokens belonging to a user (save them when they get issued) in the database so they can all be blacklisted at once.
-* In `budgetapp_server::handlers::budget::remove_budget(...)`, make deleting the budget non-blocking.
+* In `entries_server::handlers::budget::remove_budget(...)`, make deleting the budget non-blocking.
 Users have already been removed from the budget, so the handler can return without finishing deleting the budget.
 See the comment in the code for an idea of how to do this performantly
 * OTP attempts, password attempts, and blacklisted tokens can be moved to Redis
 * Comments (budget comments, entry comments, etc.)
 * Publicly export models (so imports look like this `use crate::models::BuddyRequest;` rather than `use crate::models::buddy_request::BuddyRequest;`
 * To ensure user is in budget, don't make db query.
 Just filter db items using a join with the UserBudgetAssociation
 * Reject accept/decline budget shares and buddy requests if already accepted or declined
 * Admin console
 * If user deletion fails, put a record in another table for manual deletion later.
-When implementing this, make sure in `budgetapp_utils::db::user::delete_user` the request gets deleted from the requests table before attempting to delete user data so the request doesn't get run again in subsequent runs of the delete_users job.
+When implementing this, make sure in `entries_utils::db::user::delete_user` the request gets deleted from the requests table before attempting to delete user data so the request doesn't get run again in subsequent runs of the delete_users job.
 * Give the job scheduler a thread pool and queue up jobs for the pool to execute so multiple jobs can run at once
 * Languages/localization
 * Budgets that are not modified for a year will be deleted?